Yaabot

 A Brief History of SpaceX, and its Ultimate Goal

-The goals of SpaceX are pretty straightforward, if not a bit ambitious: to make spaceflight routine and affordable, and to make humans a multi-planet species.
+SpaceX aims to make spaceflight routine, affordable, and to transform humans into a multi-planet species.
 It’s not as simple as it sounds, though.
 In fact, it’s literally rocket science!
-SpaceX, aka Space Exploration Technologies Corporation, is Elon Musk’s aerospace company that has helped usher in the new era of commercial spaceflight.
+SpaceX, founded by Elon Musk, is an aerospace company that has revolutionized commercial spaceflight.

-Founded in 2002 and headquartered in Hawthorne, California, it is the first private company to launch and dock a crewed spacecraft with the International Space Station, and the first to launch and return a rocket from Earth’s orbit successfully.
+Founded in 2002 in Hawthorne, California, it became the first private company to launch and dock a crewed spacecraft.

 Elon Musk founded SpaceX hoping to make affordable spaceflight a reality and to revolutionize the aerospace industry.
 He put one-third of his total fortune, $100 million, into SpaceX.
 Being a successful businessman already, he knew that he needed a stable customer to fund the early development of its rockets.
 He found that customer in NASA.